-- Α All doors & gates must be securely fastened during Fair Week to Saturday 7:30pm - All exhibitors are required to submit a copy of a negative B coggins test, taken within the last 12 months, for all animals entered..
+- All doors & gates must be securely fastened during Fair Week to Saturday 7:30pm - All exhibitors are required to submit a copy of a negative coggins test, taken within the last 12 months, for all animals entered.
+Test results must be submitted with registration..